ax-va/Python-Design-Patterns-Ayeva-Kasampalis-2024/07--concurrency-and-asynchronous-patterns/terms.md

 This concept, added to the traditional Observer pattern, creates the *Observer* pattern *in reactive programming*.

-## Other Patterns
+## Other Concurrency and Asynchronous Patterns

 ### Actor Model

-The *Actor Model* defines some rules for how actor instances should behave.
-An actor can make local decisions, create more actors, send more messages, and determine how to respond to the next message received.
+The *Actor Model* pattern treats "actors" as the fundamental units of computation, where each actor encapsulates its state and behavior, communicates exclusively through asynchronous message passing, and processes messages one at a time.

 ### Coroutines

-*Coroutines* are general control structures where flow control is cooperatively passed between two different routines without returning.
+*Coroutines* are general control structures that allow control flow to be cooperatively passed between multiple routines without returning, enabling them to pause (yield) and resume execution.

 ### Message Passing

-Software entities communicate and coordinate their actions by passing messages to each other.
+The *Message Passing* pattern enables communication between components or processes by sending discrete messages, rather than sharing memory.
+This decouples the sender and receiver.

 ### Backpressure